farmerbb/Taskbar/README.md

 * Internet connection (to download dependencies)

 Once all the prerequisites are met, make sure that the `ANDROID_HOME` environment variable is set to your Android SDK directory, then run `./gradlew assembleFreeDebug` at the base directory of the project to start the build.
 After the build completes, navigate to `app/build/outputs/apk/free/debug` where you will end up with an APK file ready to install on your Android device.

+## Android 10 Desktop Mode support via libtaskbar
+Taskbar can now be included as a library inside any third-party launcher, to quickly and easily add Android 10 Desktop Mode support into your existing launcher with no additional setup.

+For more information on including Taskbar inside your application, see the [libtaskbar documentation](https://github.com/farmerbb/Taskbar/blob/master/lib/README.md).

 ## Icon Pack Support
 Taskbar includes support for ADW-style icon packs.
 If you are an icon pack developer and would like to include support for applying the icon pack from within your app, simply use the following code: